jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/1 - Prologue.md

 I'm not talking about an idealic world from storytime.
 This place of sharing tools already exists.
 Wikipedia, YouTube, StackOverflow, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation today called the open-source community.
 It's a place where even for profit companies share tools.
 Millions of creators and contributors, designers and coders, are already working and living inside a fundamentally new story that's responsible for our wondrous online world.
 I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.

-People often say we're addicted to our phones.
+People often say regular people are addicted to our phones.
 We aren't.
 We getting to know them.
 They are lightsabres set to destroy the gatekeepers of old philosophies.
 We've just been waiting for a new philosophy to turn them on.
 That's techvolution.